 In 1847, the African Grand Lodge changed their name to The Most Worshipful Prince Hall Grand Lodge as it is known today.
 There are now about 5,000 lodges and 47 grand lodges that can trace their lineage to Prince Hall Grand Lodge.

 Once we reopen our Masonic Temple building, Worshipful Master Francisco Marques will be inviting us all to visit Philomathean Lodge No. 2, a subordinate lodge of The Most Worshipful Price Hall Grand Lodge of California.

-Worshipful Master Pharaoh Amun will be leading the Stated Meetings in lodge room 3 on the third Thursdays of the month.
+Worshipful Master Pharaoh Amun will be leading the Stated Meetings in lodge room 3 on the second Thursdays of the month.

 It is also in our plans to host a special dinner on September 2nd (before our Stated Meeting) in celebration of Prince Hall Freemasonry.
 Members of Philomathean Lodge No. 2 will be our special guests and a presentation will be given.

 Stay tuned for the calendar and invitation.

 I am pleased to recognize some important dates in March.
 This month, Brother Charles Byrd turns 60, Worshipful Victor Sanchez, PM, turns 70 and Brother Michael McGlone turns 80.
 In addition, Brother Robert Cole was raised to the Sublime Degree of Master Mason in 1951, some 70 years ago.
 Ten years ago in 2011, Brother Alan Peay was also raised to this same degree.
 Congratulations to all the Brethren on these wonderful milestones.

 March is a delightful month astronomically.
 It starts out in Pisces, which is a Latin plural word for fish.
 We see modern derivatives: the Italian word pesce, the French word poisson, and the Portuguese word peixe.